shadpre/3rd_semester_exercises/README.md

 ### Aim of the courses

-Although the learning goals are expressed in the official orders, I want to give a more straight-forward explanation of what we aim to do:
+Although the learning goals are expressed in the official orders, I want to give a more straight-forward explanation of what you will learn:

-- We'll learn how to build software systems with dedicated front- and backend applications geared towards web consumption rather than desktop applications.
+You will learn how to build software systems comprised of dedicated front- and backend applications geared towards modern web consumption.
+There is a heavy emphasis on processes like automation, testing and software delivery.
-- The processes are geared towards modern  software development with emphasis on automation.
--

 ---